In this guide we’ll evaluate the best juicers for juicing leafy greens like…

 Our testing showed a maximum of 4 oz. of juice extraction with a starting weight of 16 oz.
 (1 lb.) juicing leafy greens with centrifugal juicers.
 This translates to a percent yield of only 25%.

 In other words, it’s extremely inefficient juicing leafy greens with a centrifugal juicer.
 Can you do it?
 Yes, you can.
 But don’t expect a percent yield greater than 25%.
 And that means that 75% of the original dry weight goes to waste.

-Leafy greens easily fold into the feeding chutes of both slow and centrifugal juicers.
+Leafy greens easily fold into the feeding chutes of both slow and centrifugal juicers alike.
 With harder produce like apples you need to cut the produce before putting it into the smaller feeding chutes of slow juicers.
-However, no cutting is required when juicing leafy greens with slow juicers.
+However, no cutting is required when juicing most leafy greens with slow juicers.

 Time To Juice